METHODOLOGY OVERVIEW

 Pillar 2: Freedom of Movement

-Emphasis was placed on the total number of countries and territories that may be visited visa-free and visa-on arrival destinations, as neither requires receipt of a visa in advance of travel.
+Emphasis was placed on the total number of countries and territories that may be visited visa-free and visa-on arrival destinations, as neither requires the acquisition of a visa in advance of travel.
 Government and other official sources, including data from the UN World Tourism Organization, were used to obtain up-to-date information on visa requirements for holders of each of the 12 passports under evaluation.

 Pillar 3: Minimum Investment Outlay